mohamedhossam237/mohamedhossam237/README.md

 # Hello, I'm Mohamed Hossam 👋

 Welcome to my corner of GitHub!
-I am a dynamic Software Developer and Data Engineer with a passion for blending programming, data engineering, and design to create impactful technological solutions.
+I am a Software Developer and Ai & Data Engineer with a passion for blending programming, data engineering, and design to create impactful technological solutions.
 Here’s a little about my technical prowess and interests:

 ## 👨‍💻 Tech Stack
 - **Mobile and Web App Development**: Expertise in crafting responsive and intuitive applications using Flutter, Java, and JavaScript.